HussakMichael/Machine-Learning-in-Crowd-Modeling-and-Simulation/Final_Project/README.md

-# To run the boid model:
+# To run the models:
 # On Terminal :
 Go to the folder

-- Run python boid_main.py for Boids model
+- Run "python boid_main.py" for Boids model
-- Run python vicsek_main.py for Vicsek model
+- Run "python vicsek_main.py" for Vicsek model